ArunMitra/Bank-Customer-Churn-Prediction/README.md

 # Bank-Customer-Churn-Prediction

-## Prediciting Customer Churn for a bank
+## Prediciting Customer Churn for a Bank